Welcome to LoveKarmaFood.

-I want to use this blog and National Pain Report, and more recently, Migraine Mantras as well as all my social media platforms to inform, educate and most of all, to let everyone know they aren’t alone.
-I want you to know we are all in this together and that You Matter and You are Enough.
+I want to use this blog, as well as all my social media platforms to inform and educate those that are misinformed about chronic pain and chronic illness, while elevating those who struggle with pain and illness- and while reminding them that they are not alone.
+I want you to know we are all in this together.
+That you Matter and that you are Enough.

 In the beginning there was a blank page and a vision.